fabferri/az-pattern/route-server/rs-firewall/README.md

 ### <a name="effective routes"></a>3.1 Effective routes <ins>without</ins> advertisement of the default route to the route server

-Routing table **vm1** without advertisement of default route from quagga to the route server:
+Effective routes applied to **vm1** without advertisement of default route from quagga to the route server:
 |Source            |	    State|	Address Prefixes|	Next Hop Type  | Next Hop IP Address| User Defined Route Name|
 | ---------------- | ----------- | ---------------- | ---------------- | ------------------ | ---------------------- |
 |Default           |	   Active|	10.0.1.0/24     | Virtual network  |                   -|	-|